onflow/kitty-items/LOCAL_DEV.md

 If you're not able to run the app after following these instructions, or the app is failing to run after you come back to it, you can try the following troubleshooting steps.

-- Ensure Postgres is runnung on the correct port
+- Ensure Postgres is running on the correct port
   - You may want to remove the block-cursor records from your db

 - Ensure the emulator is running.
-  - You may want to clear the emulator state by removing the `flowDb` directory, then stopping and re-starting the emulator.
+  - You may want to clear the emulator state by removing the `flowdb` directory, then stopping and re-starting the emulator.

-- Start each component seperately.
+- Start each component separately.

 ---